 The expansion of the city, increasing population size coupled with the economic growth has required respective transport service supply for the increasing mobility needs of the People.
 (FDREMT, 2011).
 As a result, the city administration developed Transport Policy of Addis Ababa in 2011 that upgrades Anbessa City Bus Enterprise, introduce Bus Rapid Transit /Light Rail Transit System along major corridors, and promote Minibus Taxi Services (Fenta, 2014).

 In order to introduce viable transportation service transport infrastructures should be developed.
 The existing Addis Ababa street network is composed of four different types of streets; principal Arterial Street, Sub Arterial Street, Collector Street and Local Street.
-At present, existing road density is below the universally accepted standard of 25% which is 18% of the built-up area (29,000ha.) and 10% of the total urban space (54,000ha.)
-(AACPPO, 2016).
+At present, existing road density is below the universally accepted standard of 25% which is 18% of the built-up area (29,000ha) and 10% of the total urban space (54,000ha) (AACPPO, 2016).
 Therefore, the road infrastructure is insufficient for carrying the transit of the city.

 Based on Addis Ababa city Transport Authority (AACTA) (2018/19) public transport distribution report; public transit in the city of Addis Ababa includes Anbessa City Bus, Sheger City Bus, Alliance City Bus, Public Service Employees Transport Service Enterprise (PSETSE), LRT, Taxi, Minibus and Midi-Bus (Higer & Isuzu ktkt).
 These public transit services facilitate trips in the city.
 According to Abreha (2007) study the modal share of vehicle transport; private car takes 2%, 72% by taxi, 26 % by city bus.
 Tesfaye (2012) referred that, there are around 2.25million public transport trips per day in the city of Addis Ababa which is more 85% are carried out by the informal sector.
 Minibuses account for 1.4million trips/day, midi-buses and other taxis 0.55million trips and city buses 0.3million trips/day.